On a faithful representation of Sturmian morphisms: Comments

-\begin{itemize} \item \Cref{naseodmocniny} deals only with characteristic Sturmian sequences.
-Yasutomi's theorem implies that if a Sturmian sequence $\uu$ is fixed by a primitive morphism, then $\sqrt{\uu}$ is fixed by a primitive morphism as well.
-Hence, \Cref{naseodmocniny} could possible be generalized to deal with fixed points of general Sturmian morphisms. \item Conjugate Sturmian morphisms can be ordered with respect to the relation $\triangleright$ from the leftmost conjugate morphism to the rightmost conjugate.
-The representation $\mathcal{R}$ might be useful in order to describe the matrices of two subsequent elements in this chain. \item \Cref{Yasutomi_necessary} is only the necessary condition of Yasutomi's theorem.
-An open question is how to use $\mathcal{R}$ to provide a full (simpler) proof of Yasutomi's theorem. \end{itemize}
+\begin{itemize} \item Conjugate Sturmian morphisms can be ordered with respect to the relation $\triangleright$ from the leftmost conjugate morphism to the rightmost conjugate.
+All the morphisms have the same incidence matrix and thus the matrices of their faithful representation differ only in the last row.
+It will be interesting to describe the relationship between the last rows of two subsequent elements in this chain.
+Let us demonstrate the question on an example.

+By Theorem \ref{sturmian_conjugate}, $M=\left( \right) $ is the incidence matrix for 9 mutually conjugate Sturmian morphisms.
+Let us list them from the leftmost conjugate to the rightmost conjugate morphism: